oxford-pharmacoepi/OmopConceptSetLibrary/README.md

 [...]

 Note, each directory within conceptSets will contain one (and only one) json of a conept set and an associated README file, which contains a structured description.

+## Recommend use
+To add ...

+## Contributing concept sets
+To add ...